UniHD-CEG/gpugraph500/README.md

 * -gpus Number - Number of GPUs per node.
 Currently, only the value 1 is fully tested.
 * -qs Number - Queue size as in B40C implementation, from 1 to 2 (e.g. 1.3).
 * -be "Codec" - Codec used when compression is enabled (--enable-compression)
-* -btc Number - Row Threshoold number: Frontier Queue minimun length from which compression starts working.
-Avoids compression for small queues.
+* -btc Number - Row Threshoold number: Frontier queue minimum size at which compression would start.
+Allows disabling compression for small queue sizes.

 e.g. `g500 -s 22 -C 4 -gpus 1 -qs 1.1 -be "s4-bp128-d4" -btc 64`